Some simple activities like exercising, cooking, and listening to music can help boost the production of your feel-good hormones.

 Music can give more than one of your happy hormones a boost.

-Listening to instrumental music, especially music that gives you chills, can
+Listening to instrumental music, especially music that gives you chills, can increase dopamine production in your brain.

 But if you enjoy music, simply listening to any music you enjoy may help put you in a good mood.
 This positive change in your mood can increase serotonin production.